Moving from problem to prototype over 4 weeks

 To get ahead of the game, download a copy of the FaithTech Playbook by clicking below.

 At the weekly meet-up there will be teaching on the specific development stage for your project, and you'll receive tools to use to help get from one stage to the next.
 There'll also be opportunities to share progress and help find solutions with the rest of the group.
-In the time between the weekly meet-ups, your team can work to a pace and rhythm that suits you.
+In the time between the meet-ups, your team can work to a pace and rhythm that suits you.